arqrepostxt/fluttermultilanguage/README.md

   );

 ```
-3 - Locate the the ln10n folder and open the app_en.arb to edit
+3 - Locate the ln10n folder and open the app_en.arb to edit
 >Note: In this project the ln10n folder is localization. *It is defined on l10n.yaml. ** The path is /lib/src/localization/app_en.arb

 ```